ubertidavide/fastbots/README.md

 ### CAPTCHA Solvers

-By default, this library integrate [capsolver](https://docs.capsolver.com/guide/getting-started) service, this provide the possibility to bypass an high number of different CAPTCHAs.
+By default, this library integrate [capsolver](https://docs.capsolver.com/guide/getting-started) service, this provide the possibility to bypass an high number of different CAPTCHAs (es: [reCAPTCHA](https://www.google.com/recaptcha/about/) and [HCaptcha](https://www.hcaptcha.com/)).

 An example code: